SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 * `.\Debug\dbgen.exe -T o -s 1000 -z 1 -C 100 -S 4`
 Generates the 4th of 100 chunks with a zipf scale factor of 1 of the orders and lineitem tables

-* Using multiple tasks to generate differnt portions of a table:
+* Using multiple tasks to generate different portions of a table:
 ```
     for ((i=1; i <= 2; i++));
 	do